Inspection Reports

 • Students’ conduct around the site and in lessons is impeccable.
 Inspectors did not see any poor or disruptive behaviour in lessons or throughout the school over the course of the inspection.
 Leaders have created an ethos of high expectation and cooperation between staff and students.

 • Students are polite, friendly and respectful.
 They enjoy the many healthy options available in the clean and well-run canteen area.
 Mealtimes are sociable and civilised occasions.
-Students are keen to point out that they are involved in decision about what appears on the menu.
+Students are keen to point out that they are involved in decisions about what appears on the menu.

-• Leaders track student’s behaviour regularly and systematically.
+• Leaders track students’ behaviour regularly and systematically.
 This enables them to spot patterns of concern and to act quickly.
 Records show very few incidents of poor behaviour, and almost all are linked to relatively minor incidents.
 Leaders use exclusion sparingly and effectively.
 On the rare occasions that leaders exclude students, it is to uphold the high levels of behaviour expected of all.

 Outcomes for students